Synthetic geometry: History

 Euclid's original treatment remained unchallenged for over two thousand years, until the simultaneous discoveries of the non-Euclidean geometries by Gauss, Bolyai, Lobachevsky and Riemann in the 19th century led mathematicians to question Euclid's underlying assumptions.

-One of the early French analysts summarized synthetic geometry this way:
+The early French analyst Sylvestre François Lacroix (1816) summarized synthetic geometry this way:

 The Elements of Euclid are treated by the synthetic method.
 This author, after having posed the axioms, and formed the requisites, established the propositions which he proves successively being supported by that which preceded, proceeding always from the simple to compound, which is the essential character of synthesis.

-The heyday of synthetic geometry can be considered to have been the 19th century, when analytic methods based on coordinates and calculus were ignored by some geometers such as Jakob Steiner, in favor of a purely synthetic development of projective geometry.
-For example, the treatment of the projective plane starting from axioms of incidence is actually a broader theory (with more models) than is found by starting with a vector space of dimension three.
+The heyday of synthetic geometry is considered to have been the 19th century, when analytic methods based on coordinates and calculus were ignored by some geometers such as Jakob Steiner, in favor of a purely synthetic development of projective geometry.
+For example, the treatment of the projective plane starting from axioms of incidence is actually a broader theory (with more models) than is found by starting with a third dimensional vector space.
 Projective geometry has in fact the simplest and most elegant synthetic expression of any geometry.

 In his Erlangen program, Felix Klein played down the tension between synthetic and analytic methods:

-On the Antithesis between the Synthetic and the Analytic Method in Modern Geometry:

 The distinction between modern synthesis and modern analytic geometry must no longer be regarded as essential, inasmuch as both subject-matter and methods of reasoning have gradually taken a similar form in both.
 We choose therefore in the text as common designation of them both the term projective geometry.
 Although the synthetic method has more to do with space-perception and thereby imparts a rare charm to its first simple developments, the realm of space-perception is nevertheless not closed to the analytic method, and the formulae of analytic geometry can be looked upon as a precise and perspicuous statement of geometrical relations.
 On the other hand, the advantage to original research of a well formulated analysis should not be underestimated, - an advantage due to its moving, so to speak, in advance of the thought.
 But it should always be insisted that a mathematical subject is not to be considered exhausted until it has become intuitively evident, and the progress made by the aid of analysis is only a first, though a very important, step.